 The Guildhall by Nil L

-It’s not hard to see if a town is doing well or not, just go to the High Street and see how many empty shops you can see, sadly in the time I was at university in Wycombe, there was a definite draw towards the new shopping centre and away from the town, with major brands such as Topman, Next, M&S and Burton, all leaving their previous locations to converge in the Eden Shopping Centre, along with new to the town brands like HMV, House of Frasier and Starbucks, providing the town with a wonderful mecca for all shoppers, with the hope that the empty shops will be filled with new brands and independent retailers, something that sadly never materialized while I lived there, but since then I have started to see the seeds of recovery in and around the town, with brands such as Matalan and Primark coming to the town in recent years, along with multiple independent shops and restaurants, providing a variety that any town up and down the country would be proud of, including independent noodle shop Noodle Nation, exotic meet specialists The Sausage Tree and dessert parlour Treatz, along with much more.
+It’s not hard to see if a town is doing well or not, just go to the High Street and see how many empty shops you can see, sadly in the time I was at university in Wycombe, there was a definite draw towards the new shopping centre and away from the town, with major brands such as Topman, Next, M&S and Burton, all leaving their previous locations to converge in the Eden Shopping Centre, along with new to the town brands like HMV, House of Frasier and Starbucks, providing the town with a wonderful mecca for all shoppers, with the hope that the empty shops will be filled with new brands and independent retailers, something that sadly never materialised while I lived there, but since then I have started to see the seeds of recovery in and around the town, with brands such as Matalan and Primark coming to the town in recent years, along with multiple independent shops and restaurants, providing a variety that any town up and down the country would be proud of, including independent noodle shop Noodle Nation, exotic meet specialists The Sausage Tree and dessert parlour Treatz, along with much more.

 The Hellfire Caves & West Wycombe